-Juliet was born and bred in North-East England and now lives in Hertfordshire.
+Juliet was born and bred in North-East England and now lives in Hertfordshire with her husband and temperamental cat.

-Her non-writing career has spanned IT, acquisitions analysis, copy editing, marketing and currently project management, providing plenty of first-hand research for her novels.
+Her non-writing career has spanned IT, company acquisitions, marketing and project management.

 Juliet has been interviewed online by the Romantic Novelists' Association, Jane Austen in Vermont, The Book Rat, Novelicious, Australian Romance Readers Association and elsewhere.